Figure 8 (song)

-"Figure 8" is a song by English singer-songwriter Ellie Goulding from her second studio album, Halcyon (2012).
+"Figure 8" is a song by the English singer-songwriter Ellie Goulding from her second studio album, Halcyon (2012).
 It was released on 14 December 2012 as the album's second single.
 The song was written by Goulding and Jonny Lattimer and produced by Monsta, with additional production by Mike Spencer.
 The accompanying music video was directed by W.I.Z. and released on 19 November 2012.

 Critical reception

 "Figure 8" received mostly positive reviews from music critics.
 Michael Roffman of Time called it "a defensive track that finds [Goulding] reasoning with her scorched paths", adding that Spencer's work with Jamiroquai or Kylie Minogue "injects a scenic quality that bludgeons with cinematic density."
 Digital Spys Lewis Corner noted the song "continues to explore Ellie's ascent into womanhood, centering around her experience of being left heartbroken by a former love over a buzzing dubstep bassline that vibrates with a gentle nod to the album's namesake."